-Thanks to natural resources (and sheer size) Kazakhstan is probably the best developed of the –stans.
-You’re more likely to get a good coffee on the leafy avenues of Almaty than anywhere else on the Asian steppe, and the country’s capital, Asatana, is a 21st-century showcase of modern architecture and futuristic design.
-Not what you’d expect from a country where the horse and cart is still a pretty big deal.
+Thanks to abundant natural resources Kazakhstan is probably the best developed of the "stans".
+You’re more likely to get a good coffee on the leafy strees of Almaty than anywhere else on the Central Asian steppe, and the country’s new capital, Astana, is a 21st-century showcase of modern architecture and futuristic design.
+Not what you’d expect from a country where few travellers have yet to venture.
 Whatever your expectations are, leave them in the arrivals lounge.
 Kazakhstan defies them all.

-A service charge of 10% is included at most restaurants so tipping isn’t necessary.
+A service charge of 10% is usually included at most restaurants so tipping isn’t necessary.

 Reception is good in the main towns but sketchy elsewhere.
 Ensure you have global roaming activated with your carrier if you wish to use your phone.

 Toilet facilities may be very basic.
 Expect drop toilets outside of hotels and bring your own toilet paper as there may not be any.

 Beer in a bar or restaurant = 400 KZT

 Drinking tap water in Kazakhstan isn’t recommended.
 For environmental reasons, try to avoid buying bottled water.
 Fill a reusable water bottle or canteen with filtered water.
 It's also advisable to avoid ice in drinks and peel fruit and vegetables before eating.